abujyogesh/Student_Placement_Management_System/README.md

 - **Other Tools**: Bootstrap

 ## Installation and Setup
-Here's a "Run on Server" section tailored for a C# project:

----

-## Run on Server

 To run the **Student Placement Management System** on a server using C#, follow these steps: